Ultimate Guide About Teahouse Trekking in Nepal

 Nepal is known as a paradise for hikers, and there are various routes suitable for different people.
 Nepal now has at least dozens of mature trekking routes, from entry-level to the toughest, you can easily choose the route that suits you.
 In this travel guide, you will not only read a detailed introduction to the best time for trekking in Nepal, trekking routes and trekking costs, but also all aspects of teahouse trekking in Nepal.

 Autumn (September to November)

-The best time of a year for trekking in Nepal is from Mid September to Mid November.
+The best time of the year for Nepalese trekking is from Mid September to Mid November.
 The air is clear, the sky is blue, and the temperature is pleasant.
 One thing to note, the hotel is often overcrowded during the peak season.
 Please book in advance.